ubernostrum/django-registration/docs/signals.rst

         The ``HttpRequest`` in which the new account was registered.

-   This signal is **not** automatically sent for you by the base :class:`~registration.views.RegistrationView`.
-It is sent by the subclasses implemented for the three included registration workflows, but if you write your own subclass of ``RegistrationView``, you'll need to send this signal as part of the implementation of the :meth:`~registration.views.RegistrationView.register` method.
+   This signal is **not** automatically sent for you by the base :class:`~django_registration.views.RegistrationView`.
+It is sent by the subclasses implemented for the three included registration workflows, but if you write your own subclass of ``RegistrationView``, you'll need to send this signal as part of the implementation of the :meth:`~django_registration.views.RegistrationView.register` method.